In this article

 We review the functionality to read from GAM log files, process the click events, and feed these into the Permutive API.
 Once ingested, these events can be used in custom cohorts, allowing customers to target audiences based on their clicks on ads.

-Google Ad Manager logs
+Google Ad Manager Logs

 Google Ad Manager (GAM) is a tool used to serve adverts on publisher properties.
 One of its features allows access to the raw logs for events involving these adverts (see Ad Manager Data Transfer reports).
 We refer to these log files as GAM logs in this document and our platform.

-Note that log access is a premium feature of GAM that not all customers have access to.
+Note: Log access is a premium feature of GAM that not all customers have access to.